-"Circle Solutions" is adopted as a supplementary program with the goal of building a closer community within the classroom, improve communication skills and to develop strategies for students to pre-empt problems within their social group.
+"Second Step" is a supplementary program with the goal of building a closer community within the classroom, improve communication skills and to develop strategies for students to pre-empt problems within their social group.
 IST also uses an Advisory Program model that is overseen by the Counselling Office.